Updated: Sep 10

 In my 26+ years in working with men, I’ve never met a successful, spiritually-mature Christian man who didn’t have at least 4 of these 5 essentials in place.
 However, I’ve literally met hundreds of men who are struggling, tired, frustrated, feeling defeated, hopeless, and helpless who didn’t have these five essentials.
 I don’t think that’s a coincidence.

-This isn’t a secret formula; it’s God’s divine plan for growing, strengthening, and supporting spiritually-mature men.
+This isn’t a secret formula; it’s God’s intention and divine plan for growing, strengthening, and supporting spiritually-mature men.
 The truth is, any good man can become a Champion husband, father, worker, or leader with the help of other godly men – through Christ, a strong team, loyal teammates, an experienced coach, and wise counsel.
 He just needs to humble himself and stop making excuses for not getting the help he needs.

 There is a champion deep inside of you that’s been suppressed for far too long.
 Now it’s time to step up, put on your own jersey, get on the field and get your uniform dirty.